Hepcat in the Funky Hat: The 20,000,000 Yen Arm

 Hepcat in the Funky Hat: The 20,000,000 Yen Arm (ファンキーハットの快男児 二千万円の腕, Funky Hat no kaidanji: Nisenman-en no ude) is a 1961 action comedy film directed by Kinji Fukasaku and starring Sonny Chiba.
-It is the sequel to the original Hepcat in the Funky Hat film released in Japan one month earlier that same year also directed by Kinji Fukasaku and starring Sonny Chiba.
+It is the sequel to the original Hepcat in the Funky Hat film released in Japan one month earlier that same year also directed by Kinji Fukasaku and starring Sonny Chiba and Shiro Okamoto in the same roles.

 Plot

 At the National Championship High School Baseball Tournament, the pitcher Hiroshi Kawahara leads Wakaba High School of Tokai to victory.
 Agent Yamada of the Nantetsu Kinki Socks, Agent Noguchi of the West Nippon Suspense, and Agent Sasaki of the Great Tokyo Towers seek to sign him, while Kawahara's signing price increases by 1,000,000 yen with each home run he hits.

 Sports journalist Miyako Takeshi's conservative father tries to match her up with an aspiring plastic surgeon named Ken'ichi Nishizawa by giving her a ticket to a musical performance sitting next to him, but Ichiro Tenka follows her and sits next to her instead.
 When Ken'ichi is found drowned with alcohol on his shirt, Mr. Takeshi complains to the private investigator, Ichiro's father Mr. Tenka, that Ken'ichi was not the upstanding suitor that Mr. Tenka had promised him.
 The taxi driver Yosabura tells Ichiro that Ken'ichi had walked into the street drunk.
 Ichiro accepts a job from Agent Yamada of the Nantetsu Kinki Socks for 50 thousand yen.

 Ichiro and Kondo visit Hamano Beach to speak with Karahara's family.
 Kawahara's sister says that he was excited about going to college but then his family borrowed money from Mr. Kurotani in order to open a shop.
 When Mr. Kurotani began pressuring them into paying it back immediately, Kawahara decided to skip college and go pro in order to get money for his family.
 Mr. Kurotani's secretary Mr. Iwasaki brings Hiroshi's father to meetings with various baseball teams, though Mr. Kawahara knows nothing about baseball.